 Lignum vitae (Guaiacum officinale), which translates as tree of life Latin, grows in Central America and the Caribbean and is generally regarded as the heaviest available timber, albeit its sale is heavily restricted.
 It has a density of about 1.3, which means it sinks in water.
 It’s also the hardest timber, scoring 4500 on the Janka hardness scale.
 Lignum vitae has been used to make bearings for ships and submarines due to its hardness and natural resins which give it an oily feel and make it self lubricating.
 It is also an excellent material for woodworkers’ mallets due to its weight and hardness, and was once used to make truncheons for English police officers.
 It’s other notable characteristic is its extremely high cost.

 I have made a small number of paddles and canes from Lignum vitae, including a completely over the top 1.2 kilogram monster which is nearly double the weight of most of my other heavy paddles.
 Given its density and hardness it is a surprisingly easy timber to work with.

 Can I buy your paddles and canes in shops?

 A small number of my creations were available in Europe for a brief period in 2013.
-After meeting the owners of Hamburg’s Inner Sanctum and The Hague’s The Funhouse whilst attending the German Fetish Fair in Berlin in 2013 both they made a small number of my creations available in their respective shops at the time.
+After meeting the owners of Hamburg’s Inner Sanctum and The Hague’s The Funhouse whilst attending the German Fetish Fair in Berlin in 2013 both made a small number of my creations available in their respective shops at the time.

-Who took the photos on your website?
+Who took the product photos on your website?